David Williams

 -

-System, method, and computer program product for executing scripts on mobile devices
+System, method, and computer program product for server side processing in a mobile device environment

 -

-System, method , and computer program product for syncing to mobile devices
+System, method, and computer program product for server side processing in a mobile device environment

 -